bchao1/Anime-Generation/README.md

 ```python
 ['black', 'orange', 'pink', 'yellow', 'aqua', 'purple', 'green', 'brown', 'red', 'blue']
 ```
 Each training image is tagged with exactly two labels: one from hair tags and the other from eye tags.
-In `tags.pickle`, each image index is associated with a 22-dimensional tensor.
+In `tags.pickle`, each image index is associated with a 22-dimensional tensor (which is a multi-label one-hot encoding).

 ```python
 {1: tensor([1.0, 0, 0, 0, ......., 1.0, 0, 0]),
  2: tensor([0, 0, 1.0, 0, ......., , 0, 0, 1.0],